'Turn your interests into a degree and give it your all...'

-Maha has been impressed by the teaching and the academic environment.
+Maha was impressed by the teaching and the academic environment.

 'I have a lot of respect for my lecturers and mentors.
 I have learned so much in such a short space of time, and I feel grateful to be taught by such skilled and enthusiastic staff.

-'I was fortunate to be a recipient of the Arts Scholars scholarship which has a great programme to help first-year students like me adapt into life at UC.
+'I was fortunate to be a recipient of the Arts Scholars Scholarship which has a great programme to help first-year students like me adapt into life at UC.
 The programme assigns each Scholar with a mentor who specialises in their subject.
-We will also be taking part in master classes with renowned academics as well as a community outreach programme.
+We also took part in master classes with renowned academics as well as a community outreach programme.’